The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops around the cylinder

 Motivated by \cite{camia}, we call the LHS of \eqref{lambdacylinderwind} the expectation of the winding operator, $e^{i\beta N_w}$, where the orientation of each winding is considered with equal probability.
 For a very large lattice, we have

 which for $M\ll N$ becomes

-If we interpret \eqref{cylinderlongwind} in terms of height fluctuations in the dual picture \cite{kenyondomino}, the LHS is the correlator of the exponential of the height, where the heights are taken to be integer multiples of $\pi$.
-The result is consistent with that of the Coulomb gas method for the simple Gaussian model on a very long cylinder \cite{cardy}.
+If we interpret the winding number in terms of height fluctuations in the dual picture, i.e. the corresponding height function defined on the dual lattice \cite{kenyondominoconf,kenyondomino}, the LHS of \eqref{cylinderlongwind} is the correlator of the exponential of the height, that is $\langle e^{iqh(r_1)}e^{-iqh(r_2)} \rangle$, where the heights are taken to be integer multiples of $\pi$.
+The RHS of \eqref{cylinderlongwind} can be translated to $\exp(-2\pi x_q L/l)$, $x_q=q^2/{2g}$, which is the result obtained from the Coulomb gas method for the simple Gaussian model ($g=1$) on a very long cylinder ($L\gg l$) \cite{cardy}.